MurtazaA2010/React-ToDo-List/README.md

 Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+The page will reload when you make changes.
 You may also see any lint errors in the console.

+### `npx json-server --watch json/db.json --port 8000`

+You have to run this code in your terminal to start the json server.
+You can change the port number if you want...

 ### `npm test`